-Wrongful Death in New Jersey
+Wrongful Death Claims in New Jersey

 At Wilentz, Goldman & Spitzer, P.A., our lawyers are dedicated to pursuing claims seeking full compensation for family members who have lost a loved one as a result of the negligence or wrongful acts of another.
 These claims include deaths resulting from motor vehicle accidents, medical negligence, on-the-job accidents, day care abuse and neglect, nursing home abuse and neglect, railroad accidents, bicycle accidents, as well as accidents and deaths caused by asbestos and other unsafe products.

-For nearly 100 years, the lawyers at Wilentz have been standing up for the rights of accident victims and their surviving family members.
+For 100 years, the lawyers at Wilentz have been standing up for the rights of accident victims and their surviving family members.
 Over this time frame, we have refined our legal skills and garnered the experience necessary to competently represent our clients pursuing wrongful death claims.
 When you have lost a loved one, you deserve the best in legal representation in our state.
-While we understand that there is no dollar amount that can ever give you back what you have lost, we are committed to helping you seek justice.
+While we understand that there is no dollar amount that can ever give you back who you have lost, we are committed to helping you seek justice.

 Filing a Wrongful Death Claim in New Jersey